Igneous and Metamorphic Petrology

 Objectives and Content

 The course reviews igneous activity in different tectonic environments, including continental rifts, oceanic spreading ridges and subduction zones as well as within tectonic plates.
+The second part of the course will familiarize with principles of metamorphic petrology with emphasis on the importance of fluid-rock interactions.

 The student can